The author is a guitarist and bassist with over 35 years of experience as a musician.

-8. Play Guitar and Reduce Stress!
+8. Playing Guitar Can Reduce Stress

 Everybody is stressed out these days.
 I know I am.
 When I have twenty minutes to close the door and plug in a guitar it is just as good as twenty minutes in a hot tub.

-Music does great things for your brain, body and soul.
+Music does great things for your brain, body, and soul.
 As an adult guitar student, approaching the instrument as a life-affirming recreational activity rather than some kind of mountain to conquer can make you more likely to practice, and will improve the quality of your practice sessions.

-As an adult you may find it easier to learn guitar once you realize how much it does for your mood and stress levels.
+As an adult, you may find it easier to learn guitar once you realize how much it does for your mood and stress levels.
 When life seems to be trying to break you down, you’ll always have the guitar to get you through.

-9. You Have More Support from Peers than You Realize
+9. You Have More Support From Peers Than You Realize

 When you are a teenager, learning guitar often means you’ll find yourself with a group of like-minded peers who have similar goals.
-Once you get into your twenties many of those people have dropped out of music, but those who remain are serious, dedicated and ready to conquer the world.
+Once you get into your twenties many of those people have dropped out of music, but those who remain are serious, dedicated, and ready to conquer the world.

 In your thirties things get rough.
-Even more people drop out and go off to live normal lives, and the only people left to jam with seem to be people who already have had some success, or people who are bit nuts.
+Even more people drop out and go off to live normal lives, and the only people left to jam with seem to be people who already have had some success or people who are a bit nuts.
 If you haven’t had success, you start to wonder if you are in the latter group.

 But as you get older something interesting happens.
 People who love music, and gave up on it to pursue other careers, start to come back and relearn their instruments.
 In some cases, they even start performing again.
 Except this time they aren’t trying to conquer the world.
 They are just playing because they love it.

-10. You’re More Awesome than Ever Before!
+10. You’re More Awesome Than Ever Before!

 So here it is, the tenth and best reason you are never too old to learn to play guitar.
 You are more awesome right now than you have been at any other period in your life!
-You have more experience, more knowledge and more wisdom than you did when you were a kid.
+You have more experience, more knowledge, and more wisdom than you did when you were a kid.
 You know who you are and what you want.
 You’ve achieved so much in your life, and have been through a lot.